Complete Solar Panel Installation Design & Calculations with Solved Examples – Step by Step Procedure

-So this is a 12 V inverter system, Now we will install two (2) batteries (each of 12V, 100 Ah) in Parallel.
+In the first scenario, we will use 12V inverter system, therefore, we will have to connect two (2) batteries (each of 12V, 100 Ah) in Parallel.
 But a question raised below:

 Why Batteries in Parallel, not in Series?

-Because this is a 12Vinverter System, so if we connect these batteries in parallel, then the Voltage of batteries (12 V) remains same, while it’s Ah (Ampere Hour) rating will be increased. i.e. the system would become = 12V and 100Ah +100Ah = 200Ah.
+That’s why we will connect the batteries in parallel, because the Voltage of batteries (12 V) remains same, while its Ah (Ampere Hour) rating will be increased. i.e. the system would become = 12V and 100Ah +100Ah = 200Ah.